mhoennig/hs.hsadmin.ng/README.md

 The basic idea is always to always have a fixed set of ordered role-types which apply for all DB-tables under RBAC, e.g. OWNER>ADMIN>AGENT\[>PROXY?\]>TENENT>REFERRER.
-Grants between these for the same DB-row would be implicit by order comparision.
+Grants between these for the same DB-row would be implicit by order comparison.
 This way we would get rid of all explicit grants within the same DB-row and would not need the `rbac.role` table anymore.
 We would also reduce the depth of the expensive recursive CTE-query.